hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 > I start with the platitude that one cannot judge a performance in any given field (war, politics, medicine, investments) by the results, but by the costs of the alternative
 >
 > Nicholas Nassim Taleb, **Fooled by Randomness**

+**Backups**

+Most people are hell-bent on making a good impression and do everything to avoid making a bad one.
+We were taught this from a young age and regardless of whether the action taken to make an impression is rooted in truth.
+This behavior is visible in all relationships, whether it is personal, business, or political.

 ### References